Bánh Bột Chiên (Vietnamese Fried Rice Flour Cake)

 Rice Cake Substitutes:

-• Taro Cakes: This is denser than radish cakes.
-It comes in a block and you can easily cut it into rectangular pieces before frying.
+• Taro Cakes: These are denser than radish cakes.
+They come in a block, and you can easily cut them into rectangular pieces before frying.
 Fried taro cakes are my favorite!

 • Turnip Cakes (also known as radish cakes): These are made with shredded radish.
-It also comes in a block so you can cut it into slices before pan-frying.
+The radish comes in a block, so you can cut it into slices before pan-frying.

-My favorite alternative for rice flour cake is either taro cakes or turnip cakes since it closely resemble it.
+My favorite alternative to rice flour cake is either taro or turnip cakes, which closely resemble it.
 I found these at my local Asian grocery store.

 Packages of taro cakes, turnip cakes, and rice cakes at the grocery store.